-Messi Praises Flick's Young Guns As Barcelona Visits Celta Without Yamal
+Messi praises Flick's young guns as Barcelona visits Celta without Yamal

 Flick has continued along that same path despite being a complete newcomer to the club.

-Then, Flick dug deeper and found a true gem in Marc Casadó, who has taken the position by storm and recently earned his Spain debut.
-In total, Flick has given four youth players their debuts in his first three months with the club.
+Then Flick dug deeper and found a true gem in Marc Casadó, who has taken the position by storm and recently earned his Spain debut.
+It total Flick has given four youth players their debuts in his first three months with the club.

 Casadó was one of six players under the age of 22 who started for Barcelona, led by 17-year-olds Yamal and Cubarsí, in two recent wins over Real Madrid (4-0) and Bayern Munich (4-1).